Chip Taylor

 Chip Taylor (born James Wesley Voight; March 21, 1940) is an American songwriter and singer noted for writing "Angel of the Morning" and "Wild Thing".

 Early life

 Taylor was born on March 21, 1940, in Yonkers, New York.
 He is the brother of actor Jon Voight and geologist Barry Voight and the uncle of actress Angelina Jolie and actor James Haven.
 Taylor and his brothers attended Archbishop Stepinac High School in White Plains, New York.
 In 1961, Taylor attended the University of Hartford in Hartford, Connecticut, for one year.

-After an unsuccessful attempt to become a professional golfer like his father Elmer Voight, Taylor entered the music business.
+After an unsuccessful attempt to become a professional golfer like his father, Elmer Voight, Taylor entered the music business.

 Career

-As "tune tailor"
+As songwriter

 Taylor wrote many pop and rock songs, both alone and with other songwriters, including Al Gorgoni (with whom he also performed, as the duo Just Us), Billy Vera, Ted Daryll, and Jerry Ragovoy, first freelancing and then as an employee of a New York City music publisher.